Kodocha

 Kodocha (こどものおもちゃ, Kodomo no Omocha) is a Japanese manga series written and illustrated by Miho Obana.
 The series was adapted as an OVA by J.C.
 Staff and released on December 16, 1995, by Shueisha under their Ribon Video label.
 An anime television series was produced by NAS and TV Tokyo, animated by Studio Gallop, and broadcast on TV Tokyo every Friday from April 5, 1996, to March 27, 1998.

 In 2002, the manga was published in North America in English by Tokyopop as Kodocha: Sana's Stage.
 In 2006, Tokyopop lost the license to the manga, leaving it out of print.
 In 2005, the first half of the anime series was licensed for North American distribution by Funimation Entertainment and has been released on DVD.
 In 2012, Funimation announced that their Kodocha DVDs went out of print.

 In 2020, Discotek Media announced that they have rescue licensed the series for release on SD Blu-ray in 2021.

 Both the manga and anime have been well received by publications for different media for the character interactions and the comedy.
 The manga won the 1998 Kodansha Manga Award for shōjo manga.
 At the American Anime Awards held in 2007, it was nominated for best comedy anime.

 Plot

 Sana Kurata is a cheerful, popular, and energetic child actress who attends an elementary school that is plagued with chaos, led mainly by an aloof boy named Akito Hayama.
 At first, the two come in conflict with each other because of their opposing ideals, but as they get to know each other, they start supporting both each other and their classmates and peers.
+It's a story about kids dealing with adult issues.
+It showcases family struggles, communication gaps, and the challenges of growing up.
+Following them from sixth grade through their first year of secondary school.